-Antibodies are proteins that exist in body fluids and are used as a detection and response device by the immune system.
+Antibodies are proteins that exist in body fluids and are used as the immune system’s detection and response device.

-During this process, the antibodies act like opsonins and then activate immune cells called ‘granulocytes’.
+The antibodies act like opsonins and then activate immune cells called ‘granulocytes’ during this process.

 Granulocytes are a type of lymphocyte.
-These cells are part of the immune system and are involved in several different types of immune reaction.
+These cells are part of the immune system and are involved in several different immune reactions.